Spider-Man Strikes Back: Release

 The film was theatrically released in European territories on 8 May 1978.
 It received a VHS release in 1980.

+The theatrical version contains alternate edits of some of the fight sequences compared to the CBS television version.
+Most notably, the use of the nunchaku by martial artist Emil Farkas was edited out due to the weapon's illegality in many overseas jurisdictions.
+The original theatrical cut contains slightly more body contact in the fight scenes due to the restrictive censorship policy in place at CBS at the time.
+CBS allowed two pieces of "action" per 30 minutes of running time.
+An "action" was considered any violent contact such as a single punch or a kick.
+However, CBS relaxed this policy slightly due to the fantastical nature of Spider-Man, but the TV edit was still limited.
+However, most home media releases of the film have contained the TV version of the fight scenes.

 Critical reception

 From a contemporary review, Richard Combs of the Monthly Film Bulletin declared the film was a "cut-price Superman" finding that Nicholas Hammond as Peter Parker was a "good-natured earnestness one associates with Clark Kent, rather than with the gauche, spotty adolescent of the original character" and that the plot concentrates on the stunt-work with "sleek but unexciting villainy of Charlie's Angels is also lacking the stylistic wallop of the comic strip".
 The film has been noted for its low budget and lack of technical effects.

 Sequel

 Spider-Man: The Dragon's Challenge, a composite of the two-parter episode "The Chinese Web" of the contemporary television show The Amazing Spider-Man, screened in European theaters on 3 February 1981.